 This video from Feeding America starts with a statistic: 37 million Americans experience food insecurity.
 That statistic is just the starting point for a crash course in hunger in America.
 It shows viewers a problem they may not be familiar with and offers them a chance to take action.

 This video from The Nature Conservancy uses animation to illustrate the beauty of nature.
 Because their message is all about saving the environment, a rich color palette and immersive settings are a smart choice.
 But if you pay attention, there’s also a lot of information packed into this minute and 26 second animated explainer video.

 Although we love animation, sometimes live action is just the right choice.
 This awareness campaign we created for Alcoholics Anonymous gains much of its power from the close shots and relatable setting.
 Viewers can’t help but make an emotional connection with the character.

 Santa Monica Fair Housing

-Though not quite a non-profit, this video aims to raise awareness.
-To do this, the Santa Monica City Attorney’s Office turned to IdeaRocket for help.
+Though not a nonprofit organization, the Attorney’s office did make this video to raise awareness.
+At IdeaRocket we were happy to step in and bring Peter’s art to animated life.
 You can read more about our work on this project here.